SKindij/SKindij/SKILLS.md

-# My technical profile: knowledge and skills in various technologies and programming languages.
+# My technical profile:
+**knowledge and skills in various technologies and programming languages**

 🟦 learned, 🟩 currently learn, 🟨 will study next, ⬜ optional plan